Nintorch/GMoM-disassembly/README.md

 # Godzilla: Monster of Monsters disassembly
-This project is not for JustMe's portfolio purposes.
+This project is not for Nintorch's portfolio purposes.

 A (WIP) disassembly of the "Godzilla: Monster of Monsters" (USA/international version) game on the NES.